 Graduate school wouldn’t be graduate school without some exploration of context.
 I learned how shamanism had disappeared in the West and something about the toll it was taking on us.
 Michael Harner has suggested many times that shamanism tends to disappear in cultures because of power struggles.
 Communities are dissolved in favor of societies capable of conquest.
-Religious and political structures are built on the bodies of our pagan ancestors and their well loved community healers.
+Religious and political structures are built on the bodies of our pagan ancestors and their well loved community healers, among many other important spiritual anchors.
 It has also been said by some Feminists that all religious institutions are at least initially built on the oppression of women.
 I believe both of these perspectives to be true.

 The presence of the sacred evaporated in art as the power of women was diminished.
 The presence of the all powerful father established itself as our own indigenous shaman were silenced.
 When a culture mutes the free expression of women and spiritual visionaries for centuries it creates a void into which the most vibrant spiritual activities must be banished.
 From a shamanic perspective the void is real, and that which is cast into the void does not disappear.
 It is alive and present with us the way an absentee parent haunts its children.